Oda Schottmüller: Resistance

 In 1935 Schottmüller met the sculptor Kurt Schumacher in the studio of Fritz Cremer.
 She initiated a love affair with Schumacher, unaware that he was married.
 They shared a common bond that led to friendship driven in their opposition to National Socialism and their common interest in sculptural design.

 Arrest

 On 16 September 1942, Schottmüller was arrested at her studio and sent to a holding cell in the prison on Alexanderplatz.
 She was accused of using her studio to host a radio set, which she denied.
 In January 1943, she was sentenced to death by the Reichskriegsgericht "for aiding and abetting the preparation of a treasonable enterprise and enemy favouritism".
 Due to the number of executions that were being conducted, Schottmüller had to spend two months in solitary confinement.
-In March 1943 Schottmüller was sent to Plötzensee Prison for six weeks before being sent to the Women's Prison on Barnimstrasse.
+In March 1943 Schottmüller was sent to Plötzensee Prison for six weeks before being sent to the Barnimstrasse women's prison.
 While in the women's prison she petitioned Hitler for a pardon which was rejected on 21 July 1943.
 On 5 August 1943, she was executed by guillotine in Plötzensee Prison.